MIM-104 Patriot: Current

 The Romanian Air Force received its first system of Patriot surface-to-air missiles in September 2020, with the last three received by 2023.

 The government of Romania signed in the agreement to purchase seven Patriot Configuration 3 units, complete with radars, a control station, antennas, launching stations, and power plants in November 2017.
 Included are 168 Patriot Advanced Capability – 3 Missile Segment Enhancement (PAC-3 MSE) and 56 Patriot MIM-104E PAC-2 Guidance Enhanced Missile TBM (GEM-T) missiles.
 The agreement was valued at around $4 billion.
-Another three systems are to enter service with the Land Forces.